nazarena254/pitch.github.io/README.md

 * Run `curl https://bootstrap.pypa.io/get-pip.py | python` to install pip in virtual env.
 * Run `pip install <packagename>` to install other dependencies.
 * Run `pip install flask` in terminal to install flask.
+* Run `manage their personalities when working with a team.` to install postgresql its packages.
 * Run `python3.9 manage.py server` to start server.
 * Run `heroku run python3 manage.py db upgrade` to update heroku server.
 * To deploy on heroku, you will need to install/do the following: